-The Child Advocacy Center has diverse, flexible, and meaningful opportunities for those interested in volunteering their time and unique talents toward meeting the needs of children traumatized by abuse.
-All volunteers receive comprehensive training.
+The Child Advocacy Center has diverse, flexible, and meaningful opportunities for those interested in volunteering their time and talents toward meeting the needs of children traumatized by abuse.
+All Child-Life Volunteers receive comprehensive training.

-Volunteers are a welcomed and appreciated part of the Child Advocacy Center team.
-All volunteers at the Center are screened by the Florida Department of Law Enforcement through background checks and fingerprint verification.
-Once approved, volunteers are given a variety of responsibilities to ensure to day-to-day operations of the Center are performed smoothly.
-Skills and interests of volunteers will be considered in all assignments.
+All Child-Life Volunteers at the Center are screened by the Florida Department of Law Enforcement through background checks and fingerprint verification.
+Once approved, these volunteers are given a variety of responsibilities to ensure to day-to-day operations of the Center are performed smoothly.
+Skills and interests of volunteers will be considered for all assignments.

 This list may be updated as necessary and is not all inclusive.

-- Assisting Staff: You may be asked to assist office staff with their duties including, but not limited to, making phone calls, sending faxes, making copies, restocking brochures, putting together information folders, etc.
+- Assisting Staff: Assist office staff with their duties including, but not limited to, making phone calls, sending faxes, making copies, restocking brochures, putting together information folders, etc.

 Click here to apply to become a Child-Life Volunteer